MicrosoftDocs/azure-docs/articles/virtual-machines/troubleshooting/serial-console-linux.md

 Scenario          | Actions in the serial console :------------------|:----------------------------------------- Broken *FSTAB* file | Press the **Enter** key to continue and use a text editor to fix the *FSTAB* file.
 You might need to be in single user mode to do so.
 For more information, see [How to fix fstab issues](https://support.microsoft.com/help/3206699/azure-linux-vm-cannot-start-because-of-fstab-errors) and [Use serial console to access GRUB and single user mode](serial-console-grub-single-user-mode.md).
-Incorrect firewall rules | Access the serial console and fix iptables.
-Filesystem corruption/check | Access the serial console and recover the filesystem.
+Incorrect firewall rules |  If you have configured iptables to block SSH connectivity, you can use serial console to interact with your VM without needing SSH.
+More details can be found at the [iptables man page](https://linux.die.net/man/8/iptables).
+Similarly, if you firewalld is blocking SSH access, you can access the VM through serial console and reconfigure firewalld.
+More details can be found in the [firewalld documentation](https://firewalld.org/documentation/).
+Filesystem corruption/check | Please see [Azure Linux VM cannot start because of file system errors](https://support.microsoft.com/en-us/help/3213321/linux-recovery-cannot-ssh-to-linux-vm-due-to-file-system-errors-fsck) for more details on troubleshooting corrupted file systems.
-SSH/RDP configuration issues | Access the serial console and change the settings.
+SSH configuration issues | Access the serial console and change the settings.
+Serial console can be used regardless of the SSH configuration of a VM as it does not require the VM to have network connectivity to work.
+More details are available at [Detailed SSH troubleshooting steps for issues connecting to a Linux VM in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/troubleshooting/detailed-troubleshoot-ssh-connection)
-Network lock down system| Access the serial console from the Azure portal to manage the system.
 Interacting with bootloader | Restart your VM from within the serial console blade to access GRUB on your Linux VM.
-For more information, see [Use serial console to access GRUB and single user mode](serial-console-grub-single-user-mode.md).
+For more details and distro-specific information, see [Use serial console to access GRUB and single user mode](serial-console-grub-single-user-mode.md).

 ## Disable the serial console
 By default, all subscriptions have serial console access enabled for all VMs.
 You can disable the serial console at either the subscription level or VM level.